-Online case studies are called 'web-based case studies' in the current ESM registration standard.
+Online case studies are called 'web-based case studies' in the endorsement for scheduled medicines registration standard that was in effect until 31 July 2018.
 The content of the 'web-based case studies' and the 'online case studies' is the same - it is just the name that has changed to better reflect the nature of these case studies.

-The Board will accept 'web-based case studies' as part of an application for endorsement under Pathway B of the new ESM registration standard as long as they are current - i.e. completed not more than three years before applying to commence supervised practice.
+The Board will accept 'web-based case studies' as part of an application for endorsement under Pathway B of the new Registration standard: Endorsement for scheduled medicines as long as they are current - i.e. completed not more than three years before applying to commence supervised practice.